 Call our BHF Genetic Information Service on 0300 456 8383 to speak to one of our specialist nurses for information about inherited heart conditions and how they can affect you and your family.

-The research we fund has helped push the boundaries of our understanding of genetics, and given us tools we can use to find and help people at risk of dangerous heart conditions.
+The research we fund has helped push the boundaries of our understanding of genetics, and given us tools to find and help people at risk of dangerous heart conditions.